-For DaVinci Resolve Studio you will need to activate your license online or use a USB dongle which contains the Resolve for Mac license and must be connected to your computer before launching the Resolve software.
+For DaVinci Resolve Studio the included USB dongle contains the Resolve for Mac license and must be connected to your computer before launching the Resolve software.

-Driver installation
+Driver Installation

-Systems with a Blackmagic Design capture and playback card for your client, edit or grading monitor you will need to install the latest Desktop Video drivers that are available from the support page at www.blackmagicdesign.com.
+Systems with a Blackmagic Design capture and playback card for your client, edit or grading monitor you will need to install the latest Desktop Video drivers that are available from the support page at www. blackmagicdesign.com.